 In July, I presented the INTUIT project at the Department of Health and Social Care, focusing on the applied ethical features of the research as they relate to AI design and personal data, and positioning INTUIT as a case study in responsible research innovation.

 In March, Research Through Design (RTD) 2019 took place in Delft and Rotterdam in The Netherlands.
 I was involved for this edition as one of the Documentation Chairs, focusing in particular on documenting attendee experiences of the conference through participatory methods: http://researchthroughdesign.org/2019/documentation.html.

 A photo collection captures this work and the documentation methods we used.

 Co-Chair Lenneka Kuijer and I reflected on the new methods we explored for conference in a blog post on participatory documentation.

 I was Experiential Knowledge (EKSIG) Track Chair and Conversations Chair at DRS 2018 Conference held in Limerick, Ireland, Summer 2018.
 I was Associate Chair for the CHI 2018 Conference Design Subcommittee.
-I am on the organising committee for RTD 2019 and am Steering Committee member of the RTD Conference series.
+I was on the organising committee for RTD 2019 and remain a Steering Committee member of the RTD Conference series.
 I have been an AHRC Peer Review College member since 2017.